 - Renumber Parkway West as a westward extension of Interstate 76 (the Pennsylvania Turnpike mainline northwest from Monroeville was still a part of Interstate 80S).

 Interstate 279 was extended westward over Parkway West the following year as approved by AASHTO on December 3.
 I-279 overtook I-76 west from the Fort Pitt Bridge to I-79, as I-76 was reassigned to the remainder of the PA Turnpike northwest to Ohio and Parkway East was renumbered as new Interstate 376.
-This configuration remained in place until 2009, when I-376 was designated over Parkway West as part of its 70-mile extension to I-80 near the borough of Wheatland.
+This configuration remained in place until 2009, when I-376 was designated over Parkway West as part of a 70 mile long extension to I-80 near the borough of Wheatland.